A flow disturbance estimation and rejection strategy for multirotors with round-trip trajectories: Introduction

-Thus, we propose a wind disturbance rejection strategy that can improve the flight trajectory of the return trip. {Our major assumption is that this control strategy can be applied for environments where the wind flow pattern can be considered relatively static within the timeframe of interest.} {Although this assumption can limit the applicability of this rejection strategy, historical weather forecast data show that, such environmental wind-flow patterns exist} \cite{SFweatherForecast}. {Once} the vehicle records the wind disturbances along its planned route {during the outbound flight}, the collected data is fed into the feedforward controller {during the return flight}, which allows the vehicle to move quicker while still staying stable. {Limitations of this assumption will further be discussed in \ref{discussion} and \ref{sec:conclusion}.}
+These control methods are devised as general-purpose approaches, and do not consider the specific flight pattern of a vehicle.
+Considering a vast number of future delivery missions will be round trips \cite{nasa2019Report}, a specialized control strategy for such round-trip situations can be considered practical.
+While wind disturbance data can be easily collected during the outbound flight, previous disturbance rejection methods fail to extract and utilize this information during the return flight.
+Thus, we propose a wind disturbance rejection strategy that can improve the flight trajectory of the return trip. {The major assumption in this study is that the disturbance flow is relatively steady and the flow only varies over space within the timeframe of interest.} {Although this assumption can limit the applicability of this rejection strategy, historical weather forecast data show that, such environmental wind-flow patterns exist} \cite{SFweatherForecast}. {Once} the vehicle records the wind disturbances along its planned route {during the outbound flight}, the collected data is fed into the feedforward controller {during the return flight}, which allows the vehicle to move {faster than the vehicle speed of the outbound flight} while still {maintaining smaller positional errors}. {Limitations of this assumption will further be discussed in \ref{discussion} and \ref{sec:conclusion}.}